 Some resorts don't even feel like they're in Mexico, they just feel like hotels in California with lots of Mexican staff.

 Perhaps mine will be over-run by expats in the high season, when I understand over 20,000 expats visit the city.
-Once December arrives, the areas offers the charms most people prefer; balmy weather, lively bars and restaurants and the full social calendars common to most snowbirds.
+Once December arrives, the areas offers the charms snowbirds prefer; balmy weather, lively bars and restaurants, full restaurants and plenty of English-speakers to socialize with.

 But for now, in the temporada baja, the tourists in my resort are Mexicans on summer vacation.
 I was delighted to find the pool area made up of exclusively Mexican families, whom at one time I had forgotten could also be tourists.